MurkyYT/CSAuto/README.md

 ### What is the latest version for CS:GO

   The latest version released for CS:GO is 1.1.2 and can be downloaded [here](https://github.com/MurkyYT/CSAuto/releases/tag/1.1.2), be warned that some features might not work as intended

+### Auto pause/resume spotify doesn't work

+  Make sure the spotify window is open and not hiden in the tray

 ## Suggestions